remygatins/BlackSeaBass_project/practice_data_analysis.md

 Module load anaconda3/L2020-03

-> Here we are assuming that the barcoding and adapters are already stripped off.
+> Here we are assuming that the barcoding and adapters are already stripped off for this specific practice dataset.
 Since it was a ddRAD library prep, we should be left with the DNA sequence of interest and the overhang sequence corresponding to the recognition sequence where the enzymes attached.
-In this study, they used EcoRI as one of the enzymes and MspI as the second enzyme.
+In this study, the two enzymes they used were EcoRI and MspI.
 “EcoRI is a restriction enzyme that creates 4 nucleotide sticky ends with 5' end overhangs of AATT.
 The nucleic acid recognition sequence where the enzyme cuts is G/AATTC, which has a palindromic, complementary sequence of CTTAA/G. The / in the sequence indicates which phosphodiester bond the enzyme will break in the DNA molecule.”
 MspI overhang sequence is C/CGG and the palindromic complementary sequence is GGC/C.